 I particularly appreciate all of the videos and tutorials available to setup any part of your campaign which simplifies this complex tool for almost anyone to pick up and use.

-Affordability: How much is Deadline Funnel
+Pricing: How much is Deadline Funnel

 Deadline funnel is an advanced tool for advanced online course creators, and therefore people being able to leverage it.